Careers360 Logo

 Finite and Infinite sets

-In this article, we will cover the concepts of the finite set, Infinite set, and Singleton set.
+This article is about the concepts of the finite set and infinite set.
 This concept falls under the broader category of sets relation and function, a crucial Chapter in class 11 Mathematics.
 It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.

-Sets are a foundational concept in mathematics, central to various fields such as statistics, geometry, and algebra.
-A set is simply a collection of distinct objects, considered as a whole.
+Sets are simply a collection of distinct objects, considered as a whole.
 These objects, called elements or members of the set, can be anything: numbers, people, letters, etc. Sets are particularly useful in defining and working with groups of objects that share common properties.

 A set that is empty or consists of a finite number of elements is called a finite set.